codingseb/ExpressionEvaluator/README.md

 |**[Tan](https://msdn.microsoft.com/en-us/library/system.math.tan(v=vs.110).aspx)**(double angle)|Return a double value that is the tangent of the specified angle in radian|`Tan(Pi / 4)`|`1d`|
 |**[Tanh](https://msdn.microsoft.com/en-us/library/system.math.tanh(v=vs.110).aspx)**(double angle)|Return a double value that is the hyperbolic tangent of the specified angle in radian|`Tanh(2d)`|`0.964027580075817d`|
 |**[Truncate](https://msdn.microsoft.com/en-us/library/c2eabd70(v=vs.110).aspx)**(double d)|Return a double value that is the integer part of the specified d value|`Truncate(2.45d)`|`2d`|

+*Remark : The old if function (NCalc style) has been removed.
+This to avoid conflicts with the new if, else if, else keywords in script mode.
+To do something similar on a expression level use the conditional operator [( ? : )](#Operators) instead.*

 ## On the fly variables and functions evaluation
 In addition to custom variables, you can add variables and/or functions with on the fly evaluation.